 Facts

-During the program, you will immerse yourself in classical music and the teaching will focus on your instrument/voice.
-In addition, you will study theoretical subjects that give you an understanding of the foundations of music.
-You will study music pedagogy, where you will learn how to teach and communicate music, and you will also learn how to create and launch your own projects through the entrepreneurship subjects.
+You will immerse yourself in classical music, and your education will focus on your instrument or singing voice.
+In addition, you will take theoretical subjects that will give you an understanding of the fundamentals of music.
+You will also have courses in music pedagogy, where you will learn to teach and communicate music, as well as learn to create and launch your own projects through entrepreneurship subjects.

-During your time at the program, there are plenty of opportunities to play concerts and participate in large and small musical collaborations in various ensembles and orchestras.
+During your studies, there will be ample opportunity to play concerts and participate in large and small musical collaborations in various ensembles and orchestras.

-In addition to the scheduled classes, you will participate in master classes with internationally recognized musicians, interdisciplinary focus weeks, our two annual festivals, study trips and much more.
+In addition to the scheduled classes, you will participate in masterclasses with internationally renowned musicians, interdisciplinary focus weeks, our two annual festivals, study trips and much more.

-Finally, DNA of Music also has a strong focus on musicians health, so you'll learn how to take care of yourself and avoid unnecessary injuries and challenges.
+Finally, at DNA of Music we also have a strong focus on musicians health, so you learn to take care of yourself and avoid unnecessary injuries and challenges.

 Your schedule will vary from week to week throughout the year.
 Some subjects are only available for limited periods during the year, while other subjects are available throughout the year.
 In addition to the scheduled classes, you should plan to set aside time for practicing and for unscheduled study activities such as masterclasses, workshops and concerts.
 When you do not have scheduled classes, you can reserve available rooms for practicing alone or with other students.